Listen this post

-But before that let’s check what Veganism is.
+But before that, let’s check what a Vegan lifestyle is.

 What is Veganism?

 To comprehend the catch that if ghee is ghee vegan or not, we need to understand first what the Vegan lifestyle is.
 Veganism is a typical diet that excludes the inclusion of non-veg products in the diet.
 Furthermore, vegan followers do not use any food products, which is prepared using an animal or that is derived from an animal.
 According to a vegan diet, as milk is derived from cow, an animal, ghee is not qualified by vegan guidelines of foods.
 Hence ghee is not included in the Vegan food category.

 In other words, it is a régime that bans all types of animal products’ use, and people offer support to vegan lifestyle as a gesture to reduce/control the cruelty and exploitation on animals and animal products as maximum as possible.

 The term “vegan” was selected by merging the first and last letters of “vegetarian.”
 In its stringent sense, veganism is a viewpoint that excludes any form of animal product as food.
 That means not only meat, egg, and fish but anything that is derivative from any part of an animal, hence milk is not vegan.

 Veganism is currently well-defined as a mode of living that efforts to eliminate all forms of animal mistreatment and cruelty, be it in the form of procuring food, clothing, or any other related purpose.